NIRSpec Fixed Slits Spectroscopy

 See also: NIRSpec FS Wavelength Ranges and Gaps

-NIRSpec FS data can be acquired in FULL frame 2048 × 2048 detector pixel readout, the ALLSLITS subarray 2048 × 256, or subarrays that are matched to each slit (2048 × 64).
-The subarrays have names connected to their FS apertures, as shown in Table 5.
-NIRSpec FS subarray exposures allow for observations of brighter targets than possible with the FULL frame detector readout because of shorter frame read times.
+NIRSpec FS data can be acquired in FULL frame 2048 × 2048 detector pixel readout, in the ALLSLITS subarray, or using subarrays that are matched to each slit.
+The matched subarrays have names corresponding to their FS apertures (Table 4).
+NIRSpec FS subarray exposures enable observations of brighter targets than are possible with the FULL frame detector readout because of their shorter frame read times.

-Table 5.
-The matched subarray names for the FS apertures
+Table 4.
+The matched subarrays for the FS apertures.

 Matched subarray name